ytthuan/LeoSQLServerRServices/PredictiveMaintenanceModelingGuide/README.md

 * Data visualization and multi-class classification model is done via R code running on SQL Server

 ##Implementation prerequisites:
-* SQL Server 2016 with R Services: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install
+* SQL Server with ML Services: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install

 * R IDE such as R Studio or R Tools for Visual Studio to access the data from the server: https://docs.microsoft.com/en-us/machine-learning-server/r-client/what-is-microsoft-r-client